controlthemind/controlthemind.github.io/README.md

 # controlthemind.github.io
-Almost all culture passed down generates is meant to help us control our mind.
+Almost all culture passed down generations is meant to help us still our mind.